If you feel a parking fine has been wrongly issued or that there are special circumstances you can challenge the decision.

 If you write to this address you will still be able to pay at the reduced rate should your challenge be turned down.

 Parking restrictions, denoted by yellow lines, apply not only to carriageways, but also to grass verges and footways.
-Where yellow lines are in place penalty charge notices may be issued to vehicles parked on an adjacent footway and/or verge.
+Where yellow lines are in place penalty charge notices may be issued to vehicles parked on an adjacent footway and/or verge as a yellow line applies from the centre of the carriageway to the edge of the highway boundary including verges and footways.

 Whilst parking restrictions are to be enforced by the council, moving traffic offences and vehicular obstruction of the highway remain the responsibility of the police.